Readers’ Rigs: Trek Madone 9 Project One

 Living in Miami, most of the riding is flat and there are many great areas to ride, especially in a group.
 My cycling club, Everglades Bicycle Club, holds an annual ride in Redland, FL called the Tour de Redland (located between South Miami and Homestead) which is by far my favorite ride.
 You are able to ride for miles without having to stop and the scenery is beautiful as the lush farmlands unroll in front of you.

 My first ride.
 To experience a new cutting edge bike and seeing the end results put a big smile on my face.
 I look forward to many future miles and personal milestones.

 None.
 All upgrades/modifications were done during the build and so far I can’t think of anything that needs changing.

 I smile just looking at the bike.
 I’d like to thank Ray at Coral Way Bike Shop for making the bike purchase painless and putting together my dream bike, as well as Freddy Viera at F2 Performance Lab for the pre fit, the post fit and the saddle selection.
 Both Ray and Freddy have exceptional customer service and they do not hesitate to go the extra mile to make you happy.

 And lastly a shout out to the Everglades Bicycle Club for all that they do for the cycling community in Miami.

 Thanks to Alexander for sharing his ride with us.
 Got a bike that makes you smile?
 Well how about sharing it with fellow PEZ fans and getting it featured in Readers’ Rigs so we can all smile!
-Contact us via the Comment box below, or send us a Readers’ Rigs submission direct to [email protected] and your bike could be featured in all its glory here on the pages of PEZ.
+Send us a Readers’ Rigs submission direct to [email protected] and your bike could be featured in all its glory here on the pages of PEZ.